 Severance Benefit Agreements.
-Upon a change in control of the Company, the severance benefit agreements with Mr. Haffner and Mr. Glassman provide for severance payments and benefits during a specified period (the "Protected Period") following the change in control.
-The Protected Period is 36 months for Mr. Haffner and 30 months for Mr. Glassman.
+Upon a change in control of the Company, the 2013 Severance Agreements provide for severance payments and benefits during a specified period (the "Protected Period") following the change in control.
+The Protected Period is 36 months for Mr. Haffner, 30 months for Mr. Glassman and 24 months for Mr. Flanigan.

-In general, a change in control is deemed to occur when: (i) a shareholder acquires shares giving it ownership of 25% or more of our common stock, (ii) the current directors or their "successors" no longer constitute a majority of the Board of Directors, (iii) after a merger or consolidation with another corporation, less than 75% of the voting securities of the surviving corporation are owned by our former shareholders, or (iv) the Company is liquidated or sells substantially all of our assets to an unrelated third party.
+In general, a change in control is deemed to occur when: (i) a shareholder acquires shares giving it ownership of 40% or more of our common stock, (ii) the current directors or their "successors" no longer constitute a majority of the Board of Directors, (iii) after a merger or consolidation with another corporation, less than 65% of the voting securities of the surviving corporation are owned by our former shareholders, or (iv) the Company is liquidated or sells substantially all of our assets to an unrelated third party.

-The payments and benefits payable under these severance benefit agreements are subject to a "double trigger"; that is, they become payable only after both (i) a change in control of the Company and (ii) the executive officer's employment is terminated by the Company (except for cause or upon disability) or the executive officer terminates his employment for "good reason."
-In general, the executive officer would have good reason to terminate his employment if he were required to relocate or experienced a reduction in job responsibilities, title, compensation or benefits, or if the successor company did not assume the obligations of the severance benefit agreement.
+The payments and benefits payable under the 2013 Severance Agreements are subject to a "double trigger"; that is, they become payable only after both (i) a change in control of the Company and (ii) the executive officer's employment is terminated by the Company (except for cause or upon disability) or the executive officer terminates his employment for "good reason."
+In general, the executive officer would have good reason to terminate his employment if he were required to relocate or experienced a reduction in job responsibilities, compensation or benefits, or if the successor company did not assume the obligations under the agreement.
 The Company may cure the "good reason" for termination within 30 days of receiving notice of such from the executive.

-Events considered grounds for termination by the Company for cause under the severance benefit agreements are the same as those in the employment agreements described above.
+Events considered grounds for termination by the Company for cause under the 2013 Severance Agreements are substantially the same as those in the 2013 Employment Agreements described above.
 Upon termination of employment by the Company (other than for cause or upon disability) or by the executive for good reason following a change in control, the Company will provide the following payments and benefits:

-- · Base salary through the date of termination. - Pro-rata annual incentive award at the maximum payout level for the year of termination. - Monthly severance payments: Mr. Haffner-190% of base salary multiplied by 3, paid over 36 months; Mr. Glassman-175% of base salary multiplied by 2.5, paid over 30 months. - Continuation of health insurance and fringe benefits for up to 36 months for Mr. Haffner (30 months for Mr. Glassman), as permitted by the Internal Revenue Code, or an equivalent lump sum payment. - Lump sum additional retirement benefit based upon the actuarial equivalent of an additional 36 months of continuous service for Mr. Haffner (30 months for Mr. Glassman). - Option to purchase company car at lower of book value or wholesale value.
+- Base salary through the date of termination. - Pro-rata annual incentive award at the maximum payout level for the year of termination. - Monthly severance payments: Mr. Haffner-100% of base salary and target bonus percentage multiplied by 3, paid over 36 months; Mr. Glassman-100% of base salary and target bonus percentage multiplied by 2.5, paid over 30 months; Mr. Flanigan-100% of base salary and target bonus percentage multiplied by 2, paid over 24 months. - Continuation of health insurance and fringe benefits for up to 36 months for Mr. Haffner, 30 months for Mr. Glassman and 24 months for Mr. Flanigan, as permitted by the Internal Revenue Code, or an equivalent lump sum payment. - Lump sum additional retirement benefit based upon the actuarial equivalent of an additional 36 months of continuous service for Mr. Haffner, 30 months for Mr. Glassman and 24 months for Mr. Flanigan.